HEaslea/SDE_Notes/CMAKE/What is it and How is it.md

 - Installing
 - Packaging
 - Producing documentation
-- Testing some more (whatever the fuck this means)
+- Testing some more (whatever this means)

 The idea that it is cross platform is amazing too.